csqiangwen/Single-Image-Reflection-Removal-Beyond-Linearity/README.md

 ``` bash
 bash ./synthesis_test.sh
 ```
 [Here](https://www.baidu.com/) is the pre-trained model.
-And to generate the three types of reflection images, you can use [these original images](https://www.baidu.com/) from [perceptual-reflection-removal](https://github.com/ceciliavision/perceptual-reflection-removal).
+And to generate the three types of reflection images, you can use [these original images](https://www.baidu.com/) which are from [perceptual-reflection-removal](https://github.com/ceciliavision/perceptual-reflection-removal).
 ## Reflection Removal
 ``` bash
 cd ./Removal